niehusst/net-go/backend/README.md

 ## Dev setup

+As per the Gin library setup instructions, Golang v1.13+ is required to run this app.

 Run `go get .` when located within this directory (`backend/`) to download all the Go module deps.